Lisa A. Pierson, DVM

 Does this annoy me?
 You bet it does given how much some of these so-called ‘premium’ diets cost.
 Considering their price tag, it would be nice to see a higher protein/lower fat level – especially for any chubby cat that is on a weight loss program.
 Otherwise the cat can end up in a state of protein malnourishment when the calories are restricted for weight loss.
 (See my Feline Obesity page.)

 However, as noted above, cats do not necessarily need diets that are >50% protein and <40% fat.
-For instance, I have had ~550 cats and kittens go through my foster room over the years that have grown and thrived on adult canned Wellness – Chicken or Turkey.
-(I use Wellness because it comes in 12 ounce cans which are more economical than the smaller cans.)
+For instance, years ago when I was involved with rescuing and adopting out cats and kittens, I fed them adult canned Wellness – Chicken or Turkey.
+(I used Wellness because it was available in 12 ounce cans which are more economical than the smaller cans.)

 - Protein calories = ~30%